ROCm/rccl/tools/RcclReplayer/README.md

 # Structured Logging
-As part of the efforts to enhance RCCL Replayer functionality, and per Meta's request, RCCL now provides detailed logging of API calls.
+As part of the efforts to enhance RCCL Replayer functionality, RCCL now provides detailed logging of API calls.

 ## Usage
 * Structured logging is a built-in module of RCCL source.
-For RCCL library in ROCm release, it's estimated to be present starting from ROCm 7.0.
+For RCCL library in ROCm release, it is present starting from ROCm 7.0.
 To enable structured logging, point LD_LIBRARY_PATH to supporting RCCL library, then run with environment variable `RCCL_REPLAY_FILE="${filename}"`.
 * If the value of `RCCL_REPLAY_FILE` contains “.json” extension, the log will be exported as text in **JSON** format.
 Otherwise, the log will be a **binary** file by default, with ".bin" extension.
 * Each process will export its own log local to the directory and node of the executable.
 Names of each process' output will be in the format of `filename.PID.hostname.extension`.
 For example, run workload with `RCCL_REPLAY_FILE="replayer_log"` will produce logs named such as `replayer_log.1275.quanta-cyxtera-cx77-11.bin`.
 * Log level is controlled by `RCCL_LOG_LEVEL` environment.
 Currently, by default, log level is 1 and will record most essential RCCL APIs which perform actual operations or incur changes to the communicator.
 Otherwise, other informational RCCL calls such as `ncclGetAsyncError` or third party function calls like `mscclRunAlgo` will be recorded, too.